thelfer/tfel/docs/web/MassonAffineFormulation.md

 \end{aligned}
 \]

 The first step of the resolution consists in computing the moduli $\tenseurq M_r$ and free strains $\tenseur e^r$.
 It can be done analytically (as below) or via finite difference or automatic differentiation.
-Moreover, for both strategies, we could use a `BehaviourVariable`, defining the local behaviour in an external file (in our example, the potential is to simple to do that).
+Moreover, for both strategies, we could use a `BehaviourVariable`, defining the local behaviour in an external file (in our example, the potential is too simple to do that).

 The second step is the computation of the tensors $\tenseurq A_r$ and $\tenseurq B_{rs}$.
 This can be achieved by means of mean-field schemes (the `namespace` `tfel::material::homogenization` provides the good tensors).
 This can also be done via morphological tensors, computed on a given geometry of polycrystal.
 We will present this second possibility below.